davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.bigO/index.md

    N=10000, best=6 (expected 1), worst=10000 (expected 10000), avg=5037 (expected 5000)
    ```

 2. It sure would be nice to summarize this data in a plot.
-Open up your favorite spreadsheet tool, like Sheets on Google Docs or Excel.
-The following example shows how to generate charts using Sheets on Google Docs.
+Open up your favorite spreadsheet tool.
+The following example shows how to generate charts using *Sheets* on Google Docs.

    - Head over to [Google Docs](https://docs.google.com).
 You'll need to sign in using your UPS ID.
 Once in, click on the striped-lines button on the top-left corner, and select `Sheets`.
 Next, click on the `+` button on the bottom-right corner and it should generate a new blank spreadsheet.
 Let us know if you have troubles getting this far.
 After you've got a blank sheet in front of you, start plugging the numbers for N, Best Case, Worst Case, and Average Case as follows.